eparkhurst/GuildMessenger/README.md

-# Getting Started with Create React App
+# Guild Messenger

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+For this take home I used React and Firebase.
+The project was bootstrapped with create-react-app and I am using firebase auth and firestore

 ## Available Scripts